xyl-507/FMTrack/README.md

 This is an official pytorch implementation of the 2025 IEEE Transactions on Circuits and Systems for Video Technology paper:
 ```
 FMTrack: Frequency-aware Interaction and Multi-Expert Fusion for RGB-T Tracking
-(accepted by IEEE Transactions on Circuits and Systems for Video Technology, DOI: xxx)
+(accepted by IEEE Transactions on Circuits and Systems for Video Technology, DOI: 10.1109/TCSVT.2025.3601598)
 ```

 ![image](https://github.com/xyl-507/FMTrack/blob/main/figs/FMTrack.jpg)

-The paper can be downloaded from [IEEE Xplore] and [ResearchGate]
+The paper can be downloaded from [IEEE Xplore](https://doi.org/10.1109/TCSVT.2025.3601598) and [ResearchGate]

 The models and raw results can be downloaded from [**[BaiduYun]**](https://pan.baidu.com/s/1pWnuFUtYeuhkWZ7XHfybNQ?pwd=x2w9) and [**[GitHub]**](https://github.com/xyl-507/FMTrack/releases/tag/Results).